Jefferson Highway Association

 • The term "highway" meant something very different a hundred years ago than it does today.
 A highway was an improved road, meaning anything from dirt to macadam to (in very rare cases) paving.
 Most of the time it was only "improved" during dry weather.
 Rain was not your friend.
 Importantly, significant sections of the original Jefferson Highway remain unpaved today.
 You may want to consider alternative routing in those cases, especially if you are driving a classic car with a $15,000 paint job.

-• The original Jefferson Highway doesn't even exist in many areas, having been replaced or bypassed by Interstate highways.
+• The original Jefferson Highway doesn't exist in all areas, having been replaced or bypassed by Interstate highways.
 On the other hand, the original JH became the basis for parts of the U.S. Highway System established in 1926.
 Anyone creating a drivable map of the Jefferson Highway today is faced with hundreds of arbitrary decisions about how to connect these orphaned sections of the road together.

 Tima Svadoda Map